forquare/hashbang0.com/content/post/2008-02-04-macbook-air-vs-eee-pc-vs-oqo.md

 The native resolution of it's 7 inch screen is 800x480, and it has a VGA out, though I couldn't see what other resolutions it may support.
 The Eee PC has a keyboard and trackpad, as well as a microphone in socket.
 It has built-in speakers but no microphone.
 Technical specs include an Intel Celeron Mobile (no speed mentioned), 512MB RAM, a 2GB solid state hard drive, 3xUSB 2.0 and a 2400mAh battery.
-Networking includes wireless, ethernet and a modem!
+Networking includes wireless, Ethernet and a modem!
 Prices start at £189 ([Ebuyer][7]).
 Portability: \*\*\*\*\*
 Computing power: \*\*